osrf/gazebo_tutorials/introspection/tutorial.md

 ~~~

 This executable is in charge of the subscription to a specific set of items that
 are introspectable.
-We created the class IntrospectionClient to help all the
+We created the class `IntrospectionClient` to help all the
 clients of the introspection service.
 As you can see, we instantiate one object
-of type IntrospectionClient, and then, we wait for the introspection manager to
+of type `IntrospectionClient`, and then, we wait for the introspection manager to
 come online.

 ~~~